diracdeltas/blog/content/post/csrf.md

 ---

-This is a quick blog post about a security vulnerability (now fixed) that allowed me to make anyone like or messaage a profile on okcupid.com simply by getting them to click a link on my website.
+This is a quick blog post about a security vulnerability (now fixed) that allowed me to make anyone like or message a profile on okcupid.com simply by getting them to click a link on my website.
 In doing so, I used one of the most boring web application security issues (CSRF) combined with a somewhat interesting JSON type confusion.

 Proof that it worked on a friend who agreed to help me with security testing and is definitely NOT a rabbit: